mietzen/AKS-ArgoCD-tutorial/README.md

 kubectl apply -f argocd-ingress.yaml
 ```

-Visit your domain again — it should now have a valid TLS certificate.
+Visit your domain again, it should now have a valid TLS certificate.

 ## Using ArgoCD